merenlab/anvio.org/help/main/programs/anvi-summarize/index.md

   display: true
 ---

-Summarizer for anvi&#x27;o pan or profile db&#x27;s.
-Essentially, this program takes a collection id along with either a profile database and a contigs database or a pan database and a genomes storage and generates a static HTML output for what is described in a given collection.
-The output directory will contain almost everything any downstream analysis may need, and can be displayed using a browser without the need for an anvi&#x27;o installation.
-For this reason alone, reporting summary outputs as supplementary data with publications is a great idea for transparency and reproducibility.
+Summarizer for anvi&#x27;o pan, pan-graph, or profile databases.
+Depending on the input, the program produces a output directory that contaisn flat files for rigorous downstream analyses by humans 🧠 or LLMs 🤖..

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.